Jalapeno Margarita Recipe

 A jalapeno margarita recipe made with jalapeno-infused tequila, freshly squeezed lime juice, and agave nectar.
 Tasty, spicy, and refreshing.
 Very easy to make!

 Who’s in the mood for a spicy cocktail?
 I am!
-We’re serving up spicy jalapeño margaritas today, my friends, and they’re incredibly delicious.
+We’re serving up Spicy Jalapeño Margaritas today, my friends, and they’re incredibly delicious.
 They’re also quite refreshing.
-It’s hard to go wrong with a good sicy jalapeño margarita when you’re in the mood for spirits.
+It’s hard to go wrong with a good jalapeño margarita when you’re in the mood for spirits.

-Let’s mix up some margaritas, shall we?
+Let’s talk about how to make a jalapeno margarita, shall we?
 It’s extremely easy.
 No need to make a simple syrup.
 It’s all mixing, shaking and pouring.

-- 4 ounces freshly squeezed lime juice – about 2 small limes.
+- Fresh Lime Juice.
+4 ounces freshly squeezed lime juice – about 2 small limes.
 Be sure to use fresh lime juice!
 Not bottled.

 - FOR SERVING